 Larimar's loving energy helps to restore your strength after extended spiritual work.
 It induces a deeply meditative state and guides the soul on its true pathway.
 It draws a soulmate to you, healing relationship karma or heart trauma.

-Emotional Energy Properties: A very soft, comforting and soothing energy this stone helps shame and guilt.
+It has a very soft, comforting, and soothing energy this stone helps shame and guilt.
 It treats emotional trauma and wounding, restoring a sense of self-love and confidence.
-It’s also great for working through self-sabotaging behaviours and addressing how to move past them to be your best self.
+It helps work through self-sabotaging behaviors and address how to move past them to be your best self.

-How to use it: Use on feet with reflexology or hold for long periods of time or during meditation.
+Use Larimar on feet with reflexology or hold for long periods or during meditation.